33 Different Types of Pliers Compared (with Pictures)

 25. Push Pin Pliers

-These pliers have jaw tips that are wedge-shaped.
+Push pin pliers have wedge-shaped jaw tips.
 This allows them to get beneath plastic anchors’ pin caps.
 When the pliers are squeezed, it pops a push pin out, which allows the anchors to be safely removed.

-They are used in automotive work, along with other types of industries where these anchors are used.
+They are used in automotive work and other types of industries where these anchors are used.

 26. Round Nose Pliers